oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

 ## Changes approved but not yet applied to the schema.

+- [Issue #267](https://github.com/oasis-tcs/sarif-spec/issues/267): "Allow an external file to contain multiple properties"

+    Rename the `externalFile` object to `externalPropertyFile`.

+    Rename the `externalizedProperty` object to `externalProperties`.

+    In the `run` object:

+    - Rename the `externalFiles` property to `externalPropertyFiles`.

 ## Changes not yet approved

 - [Issue #202](https://github.com/oasis-tcs/sarif-spec/issues/202): "Restore threadFlowLocation.kind"